Translating Love and Revolution: My Journey with Woodstock by Michelle Montebello

 A New Encounter with Michelle Montebello’s Voice

-It’s that moment when another writer’s voice flows through you, and your task is to let it breathe again in a new language — without losing its soul.
+There's a quiet kind of magic that happens when you translate a story.
+It's that moment when another writer's voice passes through you, and your task is to let it live again in a new language — without losing its soul.
+That's exactly how I felt while working on Woodstock, the beautiful new novel by Michelle Montebello, soon to be released in Italian.

-When I was offered the chance to translate Woodstock, I felt both honored and excited — like returning to a familiar voice, yet within a completely new landscape: the rebellious, poetic, and electrifying world of the late 1960s.
+After translating La Stazione di Quarantena (The Quarantine Station), a novel that deeply touched Italian readers with its emotional depth and historical sensitivity, I knew how powerful Michelle's storytelling could be.
+When I was offered the chance to translate Woodstock, I felt both honored and excited — like returning to a familiar voice, yet stepping into a new landscape: the rebellious, poetic, and electrifying world of the late 1960s.

 Translating the Music of an Era

 Set against the backdrop of the legendary 1969 festival, Woodstock is much more than a love story.
+It's an anthem to freedom, change, and self-discovery — themes that speak across generations.

+Translating it felt like tuning into a distant frequency: a rhythm pulsing through words, colors, and emotions.
 Every page was alive, every sentence carried a beat of that unforgettable era.

-“Translation isn’t just about words,” I often remind myself.
-“It’s about emotion, rhythm, and silence — all the invisible things that make a story resonate.”
+"Translation isn't just about words.
+It's about emotion, rhythm, and silence — all the invisible things that make a story resonate."

-And in every bridge, there’s a part of me — my emotions, my choices, my understanding of the world.
+Working on Woodstock reminded me what literary translation truly means: being a bridge.
+A bridge between cultures, voices, and hearts.
+And in every bridge, there's a part of me — my emotions, my choices, my understanding of the world.

 The Art of Literary Translation